aurimas13/Communication-of-Services/README.md

 Requirements for the first service:

-1. The period of time should be measured in seconds.
+1. DONE?
+The period of time should be measured in seconds.

-2. The period of time between sent JSON objects(events) should be configurable via a configuration file or startup arguments.
+2. DONE?
+The period of time between sent JSON objects(events) should be configurable via a configuration file or startup arguments.

-3. The HTTP API endpoint that the payloads are sent to should be configurable via a configuration file or startup arguments.
+3. DONE?
+The HTTP API endpoint that the payloads are sent to should be configurable via a configuration file or startup arguments.

 4. DONE The predefined JSON objects(events) that can be sent should be read from a file.

-5. The location of the JSON objects(events) file should be configurable via a configuration file or startup arguments.
+5. DONE?
+The location of the JSON objects(events) file should be configurable via a configuration file or startup arguments.

 6. DONE The algorithm for choosing a specific JSON object(event) to send at each period from all the objects read from file, should be random.